-Now that the Thanksgiving holiday is over and the harvest is up and running (wheat is done and soybeans and corn are well underway ), many might not realize that a great deal of planting for the new year is also already underway.
-Farmers will plant the seeds to grow crops in the spring, but some may even be surprised to know that wheat is being planted now, to be grown over the winter for harvest next summer.
-Not only is Winter Wheat a staple ingredient for some of our favorite recipes, it also plays a big role in sustainable farming and keeping weeds, disease and insects at bay, which helps farmers limit the use of expensive pesticides.
+Grains can be planted in the spring, but farmers plant seeds in the fall too!
+Now that the Thanksgiving holiday is over and the harvest is up and running (wheat is done and soybeans and corn are well underway), many might not realize that a great deal of planting for the new year is also already underway.
+Farmers will plant wheat now, to be grown over the winter for harvest next summer.
+Not only is Winter Wheat a staple ingredient for some of our favorite recipes, it also plays a big role in sustainable farming and keeping weeds, diseases and insects at bay, which helps farmers limit the use of expensive pesticides.

 Winter Wheat is grown during Canadian winters

 Winter wheat is hardier than other wheats, and it has a higher gluten protein content (in its food uses, gluten is the protein that gives dough elasticity to rise and keep its shape).
 Winter wheat is used to produce flour for yeast breads and other chewy grain products; it is also blended with soft spring wheat to produce all-purpose flour.

 When farmers plant wheat in the fall, it must survive the cold winter.
 A process inside the plant called vernalization is what allows plants to flower in the spring, after long periods of colder weather.
 Many other species of plants undergo vernalization, including a variety of fruit tree species and annual and biennial flowering plants.

 Many environmentally friendly and sustainable farming practices begin now

 The fall time is also a time in which farmers plant their cover crops, which are important to maintaining soil health.
 A cover crop is grown by farmers primarily to benefit the soil.
 Cover crops help the soil by preventing soil erosion, suppressing weeds, injecting organic nutrients, improving soil fertility and quality.